Asafoetida Spice. An Alternative to Onion and Garlic

 Cooking with Asafoetida

 For cooking, any Asafoetida powder you buy is blended with a variety of flours.
-Pure Food Essentials Asafoetida is compounded only with arrowroot starch, a gluten-free product.
-Compounding reduces the potency, and stops it from returning to a solid state.
+Pure Food Essentials Asafoetida is compounded only with Certified Organic arrowroot starch, a gluten-free product which also has the low FODMAP tick of approval.
+Compounding reduces the potency of raw Asafoetida, and stops it from returning to a solid state.
 It’s always used in very small quantities in cooking.
 Just a quarter of a teaspoon in a dish is enough to work its gas-relieving magic!

 Asafoetida is derived from the resin of a species of giant fennel.
 The resin is sun-dried into solid lumps and then ground into a powder.
 In this raw state, it’s incredibly pungent and used in tiny, tiny amounts, mostly in Ayurvedic and Western herbal medicines.